adonisjs/v5-docs/content/guides/digging-deeper/authorization.md

 ```

 ### Deny access
-An action can deny the access by returning a ** non-true** value from the action closure, and the bouncer will convert that to a `403` status code.
+An action can deny the access by returning a ** non-true** value from the action closure, and Bouncer will convert that to a `403` status code.

 However, you can also return a custom message and status code from the action itself using the `Bouncer.deny` method.